Sleeping in Airports

 Luggage

 • Baggage Carts – Need a hand with your luggage?
-Baggage carts are available free of charge throughout the airport.
-Rate: $5.00 per cart.
+Self-service baggage carts are available throughout the terminals for a fee.

 Money

-• Currency Exchange – International Currency Exchange (ICE) kiosks are available throughout the airport.
+• Currency Exchange – International Currency Exchange (ICE) kiosks operate in all terminals with varying hours.

 Pets

-• Smoking Area – Designated smoking areas are available outdoors, opposite Concourses D, E, F, H, and J on Levels 1 and 2.
-An indoor smoking lounge is available airside at the TGI Friday’s in Concourse D (Gate D36).
+Smoking Area – Designated outdoor smoking areas are available outside each terminal.
+An indoor smoking lounge operates airside in Concourse D within a restaurant space.

-Do you want to make the most of your stopover or long layover by getting out of the airport to do some sightseeing?
+Do you want to make the most of your stopover or long layover by leaving the airport to do some sightseeing?
 Check out our Miami Airport Layover Sightseeing guide or explore Things to do in Miami on Tripadvisor.

 Airlines